2251 views

 Does an IVA stop the bailiffs?

 An Individual Voluntary Arrangement (IVA) is a debt solution offered to people in England and Wales.
-It will pull all your unsecured debts into one affordable monthly payment.
+It will allow you to pull all your unsecured debts into one affordable monthly payment.
 It also allows you to write off any debt you might owe.

 As an IVA is a legal contract, any legal action such as bailiffs will need to be ceased after the arrangement has come into place.